cardano-scaling/CIPs/CIP-0PRS/README.lagda.md

 For a fully synced nodes, the impact of Peras on network traffic is modest:

 * For votes, assuming $U \approx 100$, a committee size of 2000 SPOs, a single vote size of 700 bytes, means we will be adding an average of 14 kB/s to the expected traffic to each node,
-* For certificates, assuming an average of 50 kB size (half way between Mithril and ALBA sizes) means an negligible increase of 0.5 kB/s on average.
+* For certificates, assuming an average of 50 kB size consistent with the size of current Mithril certificates, means an negligible increase of 0.5 kB/s on average.
 Note that a node will download either votes or certificate for a given round, but never both so these numbers are not cumulative.

 A fully non-synced node will have to catch-up with the _tip_ of the chain and therefore download all relevant blocks _and_ certificates.
 At 50% load (current monthly load is 34% as of this writing[^9]), the chain produces a 45 kB block every 20 s on average.
 Below are rough estimates of the amount of data a node would have to download (and store) for synchronizing, depending on how long it has been offline: